CryptoCurrencyCafe/web/content/pages/projects/project2/project2.md

 ### Creating a Block

 A block in PointCoin is similar to a block in bitcoin.
-It contains:
+It contains a header consisting of:

 - The hash of the previous block
 - The hash of the Merkle tree of all the transactions
 - The difficulty
 - A nonce (32 bits)

+In addition to the header, it includes the list of transactions.

 We have provided the `CreateBlock` function in `support.go` to build a block given these inputs: